carlosjhr64/neuronet/README.md

 But you can also manually set the initial weights.
 One useful way to initially set the weigths is to have one layer mirror another.
 The [Yin](http://rubydoc.info/gems/neuronet/Neuronet/Yin) bless makes yin mirror the input.
+The length of yin must be at least that of in.
+The pairing starts with in.first and yin.first on up.

 	Yin.bless(neuronet)